Your child has the best Dad – Hands-down, right?

 Step 2: Paint your child’s hand

-- Decide if you will use one colour or paint each finger differently
+- Decide if you will use one colour for the whole hand or paint each finger differently

 - Use a brush to cover each finger and palm completely